-The College expects the highest standards of research integrity from its researchers.
-This includes, but is not limited to, staff who conduct research, research students and visiting researchers irrespective of the sources of their funding, their area of research and their experience as researchers.
+"Researchers" include, but are not limited to, staff who conduct research, (research) students, visiting and emeritus researchers, an independent contractor or consultant, and research administration and support staff irrespective of the sources of their funding, their area of research and their experience as researchers.
 External colleagues who are conducting research on RNCM's premises, using RNCM's research facilities, or conducting research involving the participation of staff and/or students at RNCM are expected to abide by the Code of Conduct, although should research misconduct occur, the case would be referred to the researcher's employing institution.
+Before commencing a research study, researchers should familiarise themselves with the UKRIO Recommended Checklist for Researchers (extracted from p.3 of the UKRIO Code of Practice for Research linked above) and use this to design their research study.